Tiffanytliem/rc0323-code-solutions/javascript-forms/javascript-forms-quiz-notes.md

 - What does the `event.preventDefault()` method do? it tells user agent that if the event does not get explicitly handled, its default action should not be taken as it normally would be
-- What does submitting a form without `event.preventDefault()` do? the browser will reload automatically and we will lose the input values.
+- What does submitting a form without `event.preventDefault()` do? the browser will reload automatically and store the data in the url or somewhere else without executing other codes in the callback function
 - What property of a form element object contains all of the form's controls. elements
 - What property of a form control object gets and sets its value?